oracle/macaron/docs/source/pages/using.rst

 Using Macaron
 =============

-.. note:: The instructions below assumes that you have setup you environment correctly to run Macaron (if not, please refer to :ref:`Installation Guide <installation-guide>`).
+.. note:: The instructions below assume that you have setup you environment correctly to run Macaron (if not, please refer to :ref:`Installation Guide <installation-guide>`).

 ------------------------------------
 Analyzing a public Github repository